Kinto/kinto-signer/README.rst

 Notes on canonical JSON
 -----------------------

+Specific to Kinto:

 * Records are sorted by ascending ``id``
 * Records with ``deleted: true`` are omitted

+Standard canonical JSON:

 * Object keys are sorted alphabetically
 * No extra spaces in serialized content
 * Double quotes are used
 * Hexadecimal character escape sequences are used
 * The alphabetical hexadecimal digits are lowercase
-* Undefined values are stripped
+* Duplicate or empty properties are omitted

 .. code-block:: python